nycto-auris/nycto-auris/Trading/TTG/Course Notes/CourseNotes.md

             - Down Trend Reistance Breakout
                 - You want to see the stock break the trend with an increase in volume.
 The heavier the vol the better chance you have a continuation and followthrough.
                 - A good 1st take profit can be in front of HOD.

+    - Trade Execution

+        - Buying
+            - Once the IMH has been broken through and confirmed support with a strong quick tail you can then go long with your stop loss below IMH.
+            - Preferrably you want to enter a T1 position as close to support of IMH as possible but you need to see strong volume when that IMH is broken.
+If not then the TTG Triangle has a greater chance of failing.
+The stronger the break, the better the odds of IMH becoming support and the pattern triggering.
+            - If the stock holds above the IMH with a strong tail on lower volume, making lower highs, then breaks out of that trend/pattern, then you can add T2 and/or T3 as volume increases for confirmation.
+            - If things are moving very quickly then its find to enter T1 and T2 inside the triangle then add on the break out. make sure to use the same stop.
+            - Once you have a breakout on strong vol you can then add your T3 after the new hod.

+        - Selling
+            - After a stock has broken out its safe to sell a T1 to ensure minimal losess.
+            - Volume is your indicator on when to take profit.
+If you get very strong volume then you can your T2.
+            - Once you are down to your T3, see if the vol is still increasing.
+If it is, then hold onto your T3 for the follow through and bump your stop up to below the previous high.
+            - do not wait for the stock to pull in to sell your final position.
+Sell on the exstension.

+    - Afternoon Setup

+        - The afternoon setup is based on a previous hod where the morning is based on the IMH.
+        - These setups will pullback and float around on low lunchtime volume.
+This give your much more time to find your entry and get in closer to support.